What is Anomaly Detection, and How Can Generative Models Be Applied to It?

 In the meantime, to make the most out of applying generative models to anomaly detection, here is what we recommend:

 At Visium, we developed a system that detects anomalies for Nestlé, using sound-based machine analytics to prevent downtime.
-You can find a full breakdown of the solution in this video.
 The AI model we designed for Nestlé relies on one denoising autoencoder, which is a more straightforward architecture than the one used by GANomaly.
 On the other hand, the method Visium developed is far more complex than merely comparing anomaly scores.
 It's important to note how theory and practical tools are combined in AI models to apply them to real-life scenarios and tailor each solution to the problem at hand.

 And as we continue to explore and enhance generative models, we can expect a deeper understanding and more efficient application in anomaly detection.